 The Library catalog may be found at http://uucwilibrary.com

-For assistance in locating a particular book on the shelves you may email us, identifying the item you are looking for by author & title.
+- For assistance in locating a particular book on the shelves, you may email us, identifying the item you are looking for by author and title.
 When located, it will be delivered to you for check-out on a Sunday morning.

-Library items are checked out on the sign-out sheets located on the book cart in the foyer.
-Guidelines for borrowing books are included on the sign-out sheets and on the catalog website.
+- Library items are checked out on the sign-out sheets located on top of the bookcases under the window.
+Guidelines for borrowing books are displayed nearby and on the catalog website.

 For more information, contact committee chair Joan Gerteis: email@example.com.